ep2p/row-server-starter/README.md

 Everything you need to know is covered in [wiki pages](https://github.com/psychogen-labs/spring-rest-over-ws/wiki).

 ## Demo
 A demo of this project is available [here](https://github.com/psychogen-labs/row-demo).
+This demo uses [Java Row Client](https://github.com/psychogen-labs/java-row-client) as client to contact row server.

 ## TODO